 Field-hunting tip

-Look in alkaline igneous rocks, pegmatites country — that is the host setting where astrophyllite typically forms.
+Look in alkaline igneous rocks, pegmatites country, the host setting where astrophyllite typically forms.
 If you start seeing aegirine, nepheline, feldspar in float, you are in the right ground.
 Field specimens usually show a bladed, stellate, radiating sprays habit, so train your eye for that shape before scanning the outcrop.